BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2020-07-01'
     date_end: '2020-08-01'
     description: |2-
-        - Participated in the subject on the intestinal microbial and nutritional distribution of the persons receiving treatment of drug addiction in cooperation with Zhejiang Drug Addiction Center, and took responsibilities for the design and compilation of psychological and dietary questionnaire.
+        - Participated in the research between gut microflora and nutritional distribution of the persons who received treatment of drug addiction, and mainly took responsibilities for psychological and dietary questionnaire design.
-        - Assisted in the construction of a type 2 diabetes candidate molecule database, and used Python to automatically download the mol2 files of the target molecule in the CAS database.
+        - Assisted in the construction of a type 2 diabetes candidate inhibitors database, and mainly used Python to automatically download the mol2 files of target molecules.
-        - Participated in the subject on CMPF metabolic mechanism and new biomarker, and took responsibilities for mapping metabolites and making growth curves.
+        - Participated in the research of CMPF metabolic mechanism, and took responsibilities for collating data of LC-MS.
   - title: Intern
     company: Pathogen Discovery and Big Data Center, Institut Pasteur of Shanghai, Chinese Academy of Sciences
     company_url: https://www.wenutrition.cn/